nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `detail delete STUDENT_INDEX i/DETAIL_INDEX`

 * Deletes the detail at the specified `DETAIL_INDEX` for the student at the specified `STUDENT_INDEX`.
+* `DETAIL_INDEX` refers to the index of the detail to delete, within the detail field of the student.
+* There has to be a valid detail at the `DETAIL_INDEX` provided.

 Examples:
 * `detail delete 1 i/3` deletes the 3rd detail for the 1st student in **Reeve**.